09/10/2015: The window for applying for the 2015 NECHA Grant has now closed. Recipient of the 2015 NECHA grant will be announced early October.

 Two institutions, Framingham State College and Providence College, were awarded grants in 2013.
+They presented their projects at the 2014 Annual Meeting.

 Bridge to Health: Practical Support for Students with Mental Health and Health Symptoms to Increase Physical Activity and Exercise